co360/soda-hol/4-use-soda-apis-for-crud-operations.md

 2. Locate the `del` function and replace the two comments related to adding SODA code with the appropriate SODA API calls:
    * If a `key` value is passed to the function, then that single document should be removed from the collection.
    * If a `key` value is _not_ passed to the function, then all todos that have a status value of `completed` should be removed from the collection.
-This will require a simple [Query-by-Example (QBE) filter](https://oracle.github.io/node-oracledb/doc/api.html#-264-soda-query-by-example-searches-for-json-documents).
+This will require a simple [Query-by-Example (QBE) filter](https://oracle.github.io/node-oracledb/doc/api.html#sodaqbesearches).

+   Do your best to write the code on your own, but [use this del example](solutions/4/del.js) if needed.

 3. To validate your code, open a browser and navigate to [localhost:3000](http://localhost:3000) or just refresh the page if you're already there.
 Try deleting individual todos and then all of the todos that are marked as complete.
 Don't forget to refresh the page to ensure that the changes have been made to the database.
-Do your best to write the code on your own, but [use this del example](solutions/del.js) if needed.

 ## Summary